Ousman-Busari/alx-pre_course/README.md

 My first readme.
-This wll be the only time we will be allowed to make any changes sing the Githb interfcace.
+This wll be the only time we will be allowed to make any changes using the Github interfcace.